On the origin of the chemical bimodality of disk stars: A tale of merger and migration: Introduction

 With the advent of state-of-the art simulations with enough resolution to study the vertical structure of galactic disks \citep[e.g.][]{Obreja2016,Ma2017,Grand2017,Buck2019d} the formation scenario of chemically and geometrically distinct disks can be studied self-consistently in fully cosmological context.
 Such simulations predict that thin stellar disks form in an inside-out, upside-down fashion \citep[e.g.][]{Stinson2013,Bird2013,Minchev2014,Grand2016a,Dominguez-Tenreiro2017} while centrally concentrated, thick components are formed by violent gas rich mergers \citep{Brook2004,Brook2007}.
 However, the exact formation mechanism is still under debate and reproducing the chemical dichotomy poses still a challenge for modern simulations.
 The question arises if a chemical bimodality is at all an ubiquitous feature of disk galaxies.
-For example, simulations of \citet{Brook2012} do find chemically distinct disks whereas chemical abundance space is homogeneous in \citet{Minchev2013} and in the AURIGA galaxies both possibilities are realized \citep{Grand2018}.
-To complicate the situation further, \citet{Grand2018} found two distinct drivers of the formation of chemically distinct disks.
+For example, simulations of \citet{Brook2012} do find chemically distinct disks \citep[see also][]{Snaith2016} whereas chemical abundance space is homogeneous in \citet{Minchev2013} and in the AURIGA galaxies both possibilities are realized \citep{Grand2018}.
+To complicate the situation further, different formation scenarios have been suggested in the literature ranging from a two infall scenario \citep[e.g.][]{Chiappini1997,Grisoni2017,Spitoni2019}, a central star burst \citep[e.g.][]{Grand2018} or merger scenario \citep[e.g.][]{Calura2009}.
+And recently \citet{Clarke2019} showed that a chemical bimodality is formed by vigorous star formation in clumps at high redshift.
 Thus, the formation of chemically distinct disks in cosmological simulations is still an unsettled question with strong implications for the interpretation of the observed chemical dichotomy of MW's stellar disk.

 Here we use the NIHAO-UHD suite of cosmological zoom-in simulations of MW mass galaxies \citep{Buck2019d} to study the structure and formation of the stellar disk in chemical abundance space.
 In \S2 we introduce the simulations and summarize simulation parameters.
 In \S3 we study the evolution of the [$\alpha$/Fe] vs. [Fe/H] plane as a function of radius and vertical height from the disk mid-plane.
 In three out of four cases we find clearly defined sequence in the abundance plane.
 In \S4 we investigate the origin of the chemical dichotomy by tracing the time evolution of the gas mass and gas iron and oxygen abundance as a function of time.
 We connect this to the age and birth radius structure in the [$\alpha$/Fe] vs. [Fe/H] to establish the merger and migration origin of the chemically distinct disks in our simulations.
 We conclude this work in \S5 with a short summary and discussion of our findings in comparison to observational results for the MW.